HLT54121 Diploma of Nursing

 What is a HLT54121 Diploma of Nursing?

-Our HLT54121 Diploma of Nursing will prepare you for a career as an Enrolled Nurse (EN) in the Australian healthcare environment.
-You will learn vital skills in assessment and clinical decision-making, person-centred care, professional communication, enquiry and research, awareness of diversity and self-care practices.
-The course will provide you with an opportunity to deliver care in multiple healthcare, industry and community settings.
+The Diploma of Nursing will prepare you for a career as an Enrolled Nurse (EN) in the Australian healthcare environment.
+You will learn vital skills in assessment, clinical decision-making, person-centred care, professional communication, enquiry and research, awareness of diversity and self-care practices.

 Taking enrolments for Brisbane Campus Trimester 1 2024.